 When the Abbey was constructed in the early 1950's numerous reasonably priced antique pieces were acquired to furnish the main rooms, other pieces were donated by generous patrons.
 Among the latter acquisitions were fragments of stained glass, some rare and important.
 In the Abbey library, shown above, an oculus window high above the mantle was filled with a fragment of stained glass depicting Saint Dunstan.
-The glass is probably of the fourteenth century, English and quite rare, since much pre-Reformation glass was destroyed during the Dissolution.
+This glass fragment is probably of the fourteenth century, English and quite rare since much pre-Reformation glass was destroyed during the Dissolution.

 A very popular early medieval saint, Dunstan (909 –988) was an Abbot of Glastonbury Abbey, later appointed Bishop of Manchester and London and subsequently named Archbishop of Canterbury.
 He is credited with the restoration of monastic life in England and the reformation of the English Church.
 Dunstan was a highly skilled artist and scribe and served as an important minister of state to several of the English kings.